amsklar/pictorial_metadata_transformation/README.md

 | **Repeatable** | Yes |
 | **Notes and Best Practices** | • Use standard vocabulary LCSH when possible • Can include geographic or forms, include -- to separate values • Example: Natural resources--United States--Maps • Example: Central business districts |

+### Scripting

+The item level metadata located in `pictorial_metadata.csv` was transformed based on the interested field outlined above and headers were re-named.
+See `pictorial_metadata_transform.csv` for results.
+Next, item level information was extracted from list format and the deliminator was chagned from `,` to `/` for more streamlined loading into Omeka S.

+Additionally, since `pictorial_metadata_transform.csv` contains all results of pictorial maps betwen 1900 and 1990, the file was subsetting based on Subjects China, Japan, and United States.
+Resulting in `pictorial_metadata_China.csv`, `pictorial_metadata_Japan.csv`, and `pictorial_metadata_US.csv`.

 ---
 ## Loading